Mirucow/Groad/README.md

 ## What is Groad?

 Groad is the plugin loader for bedrock dedicated server.
+You can create plugin with C++ and small API.